Frequently Asked Questions

 Many applicants take the MCAT more than once.
 This is not considered a liability.
 We attach greatest importance to the most recent scores, although we will review the most recent last two sets of scores.
-For applicants applying for entrance in 2015, the MCAT must have been taken between January 2012 and November 2014.
+For applicants applying for entrance in 2016, we will accept scores from the “old” or “new” MCAT but the MCAT score must reflect an exam taken between January 2013 and September 2015.
+In fairness to all applicants, we cannot make an exceptions to this requirement.

 - When and how are interviews conducted?

 Completed applications are given a holistic review and applicants under serious consideration are invited for an on-campus interview.
 Interviews are generally conducted from mid-October through April.
 Applicants may be invited to interview at any time during this period as applications are reviewed throughout the application cycle.
 The invitation to interview is sent to the applicant via e-mail.
 Applicants are offered alternate interview dates to enable them to schedule a date that accommodates their individual travel plans.
 The interview day program begins at 9:45am, and ends between 3:45pm The day consists of a morning group orientation followed by lunch and a panel discussion hosted by current students in the School of Medicine.
 Interviews and campus tours take place after lunch.
 NYMC uses the Multiple Mini Interview (MMI) format.
 During the MMI, applicants move through a circuit of short, carefully-timed scenario-based interview stations.
 The scenarios are neither knowledge-based nor necessarily clinically-oriented.
 They are designed to evaluate non-cognitive domains considered critical to becoming an effective physician.
 These include but are not limited to domains such as empathy, critical thinking, moral reasoning and ethical grounding, open-mindedness, ability to collaborate as well as interpersonal skills.
 Applicants are each given 2 minutes to read a scenario outside the interview room.
 They then enter the room, introduce themselves to the interviewer, and begin an open-ended 6 minute discussion about the scenario.
 After the elapsed time, the applicant moves to the next room and repeats the process with a new interviewer and scenario.
 The NYMC MMI interview circuit consists of 9 stations; 8 scenario-based stations and 1 rest station.